lukekyl/sinatra-plants-and-things/README.md

 The gem is available as open source under the terms of the MIT License.

 Code of Conduct
-Everyone interacting in the Skireport project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Plants & Things project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.